 I found the basket seller who had them in various sizes right next to the stall that sold these gorgeous exotic fresh flowers for a price that seriously got me to contemplate importing them to Bangalore and Mumbai to sell.
 Nearby three or five vendors sold hand craved metal knives with wooden handles, lemons the size of a pomelo and dry fish in varied sizes all laid out in mats next to which the vendors squatted on the ground or on raised platforms created by the Government.
 The women aged from mid twenties to early sixties and carried on their conversation with each other while showing their wares to me.
 You can bargain but the women are seasoned sellers and hold out their own.

 Then after chit chatting with a few vendors I headed to the textile section which was like entering Alauddin’s cave.
 The colours, textures and variety was amazing.
 From the exquisite tribal hand woven Phanek (on a loin loom – you can see where the panels are joint) to little embroidered bags and shawls there was so much to explore.
-I never got to the Rani fi section, I had so many little parcels and since the market only accepts cash I was completely and happily swipped out.
-I recommend you to wear comfortable walking shoes, carry a bottle of drinking water and cash.
+I never got to the Rani fi section, I had so many little parcels and since the market only accepts cash I was completely and happily out of cash.
+I recommend future visitor to wear comfortable walking shoes, carry a bottle of drinking water and cash.

 I am told that early morning sightings of the women dressed in their traditional attires of phaneks (sarongs) and innaphis (shawls) settling down to open business for the day is a sight to see.
 Ima Keithal stands as a beacon of women’s empowerment in the face of hardship brought on by years of armed conflict.
 The market in all its glory is a treat for all those who seek culturally rich experiences.